Skip to main content

 Academic

-A sophisticated examination of peptide delivery systems moves beyond patient convenience and into the realm of and materials science.
+A sophisticated examination of peptide delivery systems moves beyond patient convenience and into the realm of pharmacokinetics and materials science.
 The ultimate goal is to engineer delivery vehicles that can protect therapeutic peptides from degradation while facilitating their transport across biological barriers to achieve controlled, predictable release profiles.
-The current frontier of this research is dominated by nanocarrier systems, which represent a paradigm shift in how we approach the oral and of macromolecules.
+The current frontier of this research is dominated by nanocarrier systems, which represent a paradigm shift in how we approach the oral and transdermal delivery of macromolecules.

-Oral delivery of peptides is particularly challenging due to the dual barriers of enzymatic degradation in the gastrointestinal tract and poor permeation across the intestinal epithelium.
-Polymeric nanoparticles (NPs) are being extensively studied as a solution to these problems.
 These NPs are sub-micron sized particles made from biocompatible and biodegradable polymers, such as polylactic-co-glycolic acid (PLGA) or natural polymers like zein, a protein derived from corn.
 The peptide therapeutic is encapsulated within the nanoparticle, which acts as a protective shell, shielding it from the low pH of the stomach and the proteolytic enzymes of the small intestine.

 Mechanisms of Nanoparticle-Mediated Oral Absorption

-The small size and tunable surface chemistry of nanoparticles allow them to overcome the epithelial barrier through several mechanisms.
-They can be engineered to be mucoadhesive, increasing their residence time in the gut and allowing for sustained release of the peptide.
 Some nanoparticles can be taken up by M-cells in the Peyer’s patches of the gut-associated lymphoid tissue (GALT), providing a direct route to systemic circulation that bypasses the first-pass metabolism in the liver.
 Furthermore, the surface of nanoparticles can be functionalized with ligands that bind to specific receptors on intestinal cells, triggering receptor-mediated endocytosis and active transport of the nanoparticle across the cell.

 The table below outlines some of the advanced nanocarrier systems being developed for peptide delivery.